elcolin/ft_irc/README.md

 ## How does accept work ?
 As you can see above, and especially for the second parameter, the function requires a structure: This new structure is needed to store the address of the client trying to connect.

+    int sockfd --> the listening socket
+    struct sockaddr *restrict addr --> where are client's address will be stored socklen_t *restrict addrlen --> as an argument will be passed the size of the structure, but will contain the actual size of the address on return

+So we create a new structure and initialize our length for the client:

+    struct sockaddr client_addr;
+    socklen_t client_addr_len = sizeof(client_addr);

+Then we can pass it to accept:

+    int client_socket = accept(listen_socket, &client_addr, &client_addr_len);

+If you want to repeat this operation (for multiple connections as required), you must include it in a while(true) loop.